 Be responsible for compliance & interpretation of any ambiguity and/or conflict in any of the bylaws and for any changes to the bylaws.

 Hold and manage all property of the MHMA in separate Waqf (irrevocable trust) for the community.
-The Board Of Trustees shall ensure that the title to the MHMA real estate and other assets shall at all times be kept in the name of the MHMA Waqf.
+The Board of Trustees shall ensure that the title to the MHMA real estate and other assets shall at all times be kept in the name of the MHMA Waqf.

 Be responsible for all tax, insurance, legal and regulatory matters.